elugens/hello-javascript/docs/additional-questions/network-requests/fetch-requests.md

 Source: <https://javascript.info/fetch>

-**Question:** **What is the limit on the number of responses we can read?
-For example, can we receive a text and json network response.**
+### What is the limit on the number of responses we can read?
+For example, can we receive a text and json network response.\*\*

 **Interview Answer:** No, we can choose only one body-reading method.
 For example, if we’ve already got the response with response.text(), then response.json() won’t work, as the body content has already been processed or consumed .